mackonsti/nuc10i7fnh/CPU XCPM/README.md

 ## Confirming CPU Profile is in Use

 Upon landing on the Desktop again, we launch **Intel Power Gadget** and allow macOS to go idle, while keeping track of the curves.
 We could also launch **IORegistryExplorer.app** as well, and confirm the profile is loaded under **Root → AppleACPIPlatformExpert → PR00 → AppleACPICPU → cf-frequency-data** where the latter is the actual profile being taken into consideration.
-In the same tree for the first processor, we will also see `X86PlatformPlugin` being loaded and present, despite the absence of the `SSDT-PLUG.aml` injection.
+In the same tree for the first processor, we will also see `X86PlatformPlugin` being loaded and present, despite the absence of the `SSDT-PLUG.aml` injection, together with an entry for the `CPUStates` that are used.

 ![AppleACPICPU](AppleACPICPU.png)